sergei-maertens/django-ponyjs/docs/rest_client.rst

 You already have your models defined on the server-side, so we try to not violate the DRY principle on the client-side.
-Models are your layer to access the API, and as such the API is considered to be the Single-Source-of-Truth.
+Models are your layer to access the API, and as such the backend API is considered to be the Single-Source-of-Truth.

 A model needs just enough information to be able to communicate with the API.

-Unfortunately, Javascript doesn't have true multiple inheritance and/or meta classes, so the model-definition can seem awkward.
+Unfortunately, Javascript doesn't have true multiple inheritance and/or meta classes, so the model-definition can seem a bit awkward.

 .. code-block:: js

    import { Model } from 'ponyjs/models.js';

+   // provide the model name + declaration of fields/meta/managers
    class Pizza extends Model('Pizza', {
        Meta: {
            app_label: 'pizzas'